 Lady Fellowes, LVO, Chair of judges

 Lady Fellowes, Chief Lady-in-Waiting to Princess Michael of Kent and wife of Downton Abbey creator Julian Fellowes, is a relentless charity campaigner.
 She has seen first-hand the devastation that stroke can cause following her father's stroke when she was eight years old.

 The Baroness Brady, CBE

-Lady Brady is CEO of West Ham United football Club, Small Business Advisor to the Government and star of BBC’s The Apprentice.
+Baroness Brady is CEO of West Ham United football Club, Small Business Advisor to the Government and star of BBC’s The Apprentice.
 She's a proud and committed Life After Stroke Awards Patron.
 She's been an ambassador for us following a potentially fatal cerebral aneurysm back in 2006, which required immediate life-threatening neurosurgery.

 Chris Tarrant OBE

 Chris is perhaps best known as the presenter of ITV’s Who Wants to be a Millionaire and Tiswas.
-In 2014, Chris suffered from a stroke on a flight from Bangkok to London.
+In 2014, Chris had a stroke on a flight from Bangkok to London.
 He has since described it as "the most terrifying moment of my life" and feels very lucky to be alive.